acemod/ACE3/docs/wiki/feature/marking-laser.md

 ## 1. Overview

-Equips aircraft with a high power IR marking laser (visible in NVGs)
+Equips aircraft with a high-power IR marking laser (visible in NVGs)

 ### 1.1 Usage